The Ken Burns version, cont'd

-I posted my “Notes on the Ken Burns version” as a placeholder the time more knowledgeable observers than I published their comments on the updated left-wing version of the Vietnam War.
+I posted my “Notes on the Ken Burns version” as a placeholder until the time more knowledgeable observers than I published their comments on the updated left-wing version of the Vietnam War.
 In place of fairness it gives us a pretense of Olympian if sorrowful detachment.
 In place of a fair representation of the men who fought the war, it gives us voices ranging from disillusion to shame.
 The Ken Burns version should not become the received version with our silence or acquiescence.

 I mentioned that we needed to hear from Mackubin Thomas Owens, among others.
 I got to know Mac through the Claremont Institute.
 He is now the dean of academics at the Institute of World Politics and editor of Orbis, a journal of world affairs.
 Orbis is the quarterly publication of the Foreign Policy Research Institute (subscribe here).
 Mac is the author of US Civil-Military Relations After 9/11: Renegotiating the Civil-Military Bargain.
-Mac is a Marine Corps veteran of Vietnam, where as an infantry platoon and company commander in 1968-1969 he was wounded twice and awarded the Silver Star medal.
-He retired as a Colonel in 1994.
+Mac is also a Marine Corps veteran of Vietnam, where as an infantry platoon and company commander in 1968-1969 he was wounded twice and awarded the Silver Star medal.

-Mac is also a contributing editor of Providence, a journal of Christianity & American foreign policy.
-More about Providence here.
-Readers can subscribe here.
+In addition, Mac is a contributing editor of Providence, a journal of Christianity & American foreign policy.
+Readers can find more about Providence here and can subscribe here.
 Readers can also click on a tab at either of those pages to sign up for the magazine’s email list.

 Providence has posted Mac’s review of the Burns/Novick/War documentary in two parts: “Mission Failure: The Burns & Novick “The Vietnam War” Misses its Target| A Review (Part I)” and “A Failure to Discern: Burns’ & Novick’s ‘The Vietnam War’ is Bad History | A Review (Part II).”